 Light Rail train stop, Cultural Center (northbound), Baltimore, Maryland, July 2003.
 Photo by Diane F. Evartt.

 1996, Feb.
 9. Cleveland Browns, National Football League team, moved to Baltimore.
 Renamed as Baltimore Ravens, team colors were changed to black and purple.

 1997, Dec.
 14. Memorial Stadium closed.

 1998, Sept.
-6. Ravens Stadium at Camden Yards, home to Baltimore Ravens, National Football League team, opened in Baltimore.
+6. Ravens Stadium, home to Baltimore Ravens, opened at Camden Yards in Baltimore.

 1999.
 Ravens Stadium renamed PSINet Stadium (now M&T Bank Stadium).